cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 The **NotificationProvider** parameter is only needed for certain scenarios.
 It can be left `null` for now.

-The **UserAccountProvider** is needed to deliver an OAuth 2.0 access token for the current user's access to the Connected Devices platform.
+The **UserAccountProvider** is needed to deliver an OAuth 2.0 access token for the current user's access to the Connected Devices Platform.
 It will be called the first time the app is run and upon the expiration of a platform-managed refresh token.

 In an attempt to help developers onboard with the platform more easily, we have provided account provider implementations for Android and iOS.
 These implementations, found in the [authentication provider sample](https://github.com/Microsoft/project-rome/tree/master/Android/samples/account-provider-sample), can be used to obtain the OAuth 2.0 access token and refresh token for your app.